rramadeu/Tutorials_File/TeachR/RTeachingTips.md

 ================

 I’ve being leading R classes for agricultural and genetic data analysis since 2014.
-By troubleshooting students codes and watch their learning process I created a set of personal rules on how to assemble a effective R script and class for the students.
+By troubleshooting students codes and watching their learning process I created a set of personal rules on how to assemble an effective R script and class for the students.
 Keep in mind, the scripts you use for teaching are completely different from the scripts you use for your own analysis.
-My students have some knowledge on basic R commands but their are usually from a Biology oriented major.
+My students have some basic knowledge of R commands but they are usually from a Biology oriented major.
 So, no formal programming, stats, and logic courses in their background.

 Key rules: avoid unnecessary codes/packages, use simple codes, use